Optimality of Correlated Sampling Strategies: Correlated sampling strategies of

-Holenstein's strategy can now be simply described as follows: Alice and Bob use the MinHash strategy on inputs $A$ and $B$ over the universe $\Omega'$, to obtain elements $(\omega_A, p_A)$ and $(\omega_B, p_B)$ respectively, and they simply output $\omega_A$ and $\omega_B$ respectively.
-This strategy is summarized in Algorithm~\ref{prot:holenstein}.\\
+The strategy of \cite{kleinberg2002approximation,holenstein2007parallel} can be intuitively understood as follows.
+Alice and Bob use the MinHash strategy on inputs $A$ and $B$ over $\Omega \times [0,1]$, to obtain elements $(\omega_A, p_A)$ and $(\omega_B, p_B)$, respectively, and simply output $\omega_A$ and $\omega_B$, respectively.
+However, this by itself is not well defined since $\Omega \times [0,1]$ is not a finite set.
+Nevertheless, the MinHash strategy can be modified to instead have a (countably) infinite sequence of points sampled i.\,i.\,d.\ from the uniform distribution over $\Omega \times [0,1]$, instead of a permutation $\pi$.
+This strategy is summarized in \Cref{prot:holenstein}.